Rajeevkavala/ClickNbuy/README.md

 - **🏠 Home Page:**
   - **Top Featured Products:** Displays products based on ratings and reviews.
   - **User Reviews:** Users can add and view reviews for products.
-- **🛍️ Shop Page:** Lists all available products with filtering options.
+- **🛍️ Shop Page:** Lists all available products with filtering and sorting options.
 - **❤️ Favorites Page:** Allows users to save and view favorite products.
 - **🛒 Cart Page:** Displays selected items for purchase, with options to edit quantities or proceed to checkout.

+### **💳 Payment Integration**
+- **PayPal:** Fully integrated payment gateway, allowing users to complete transactions securely.
+- **Razorpay:** Partial integration, working in progress for smoother payment experience.

+### **👤 User Profiles**
+- Users can track their past orders and view their order history through a personal profile page.

+### **🛍️ Enhanced Product Features**
+- Filtering and sorting options have been added to the shop page to improve the browsing experience.

 ---